netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 I was also surprised to find out that Netdata charts and dashboards are actually a lot more usable and efficient than the others.

 For most monitoring solutions, editing charts is a complicated and challenging task.
 How to allow users select metrics.
-How to provide all the aspect of each metric so that users can quickly understand what this metric is, which sources contribute to it and how much.
+How to provide all the aspects of each metric so that users can quickly understand what this metric is, which sources contribute to it and how much.
 Then, how to allow them describe what they need in an easy and straightforward way.

 The NIDL bar Netdata provides above each chart, although it makes the UI a little more busy, it is far simpler, quicker and easier to use, than any of the solutions the other monitoring systems provide.
 Users do not need to learn a query language and all the functionality is just a click away, making **Netdata charts easier to grasp and use**.